-Hadfield is a mid-sized suburb in Victoria within the Moreland local government area (postcode 3046).
-With a population of 6,269, the suburb has a mix of young professionals and families with a median age of 36.
+Located in Victoria within the Moreland local government area, Hadfield is a medium-sized suburb (postcode 3046).
+It is home to about 6,269 residents, with a mix of families and early-career residents and a median age of 36.
 Households earn a median income of $79K per year, with an average household size of 2.5 people.
+VIC employment has moved +0.9% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+VIC also had 45 Commonwealth-backed major projects under construction, 17 underway, and 27 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, technicians & trades, clerical & administrative.
+Employment in the area leans toward construction and healthcare.
 The top ancestries reported are Australian, Italian, English.

 Hadfield is served by 1 school, including 1 primary.
 The average ICSEA score is 1074, which is above the national average of 1,000.
 Public transport access includes 3 rail stations, 33 bus stops.

-From an investment perspective, Hadfield offers a gross rental yield of 2.3%, rated as low yield.
+From an investment perspective, Hadfield shows a gross rental yield of approximately 2.3%, rated as low yield.
 Property prices are near the state median ($851K/$875K).
 The price-to-income ratio of 10.7x is considered stretched.
 House prices have moved +0.1% year-on-year.